cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

 your analyses::

    # load options from the config file
-   import CGATPipelines.Pipeline as P
+   import CGATpipelines.pipeline as P
    PARAMS =
      P.getParameters(["%s/pipeline.ini" % os.path.splitext(__file__)[0]])

-The method :meth:`Pipeline.getParameters` reads parameters from the :file:`pipeline.ini` located in the current :term:`working directory` and updates :py:data:`PARAMS`, a global dictionary of parameter values.
+The method :meth:`pipeline.getParameters` reads parameters from the :file:`pipeline.ini` located in the current :term:`working directory` and updates :py:data:`PARAMS`, a global dictionary of parameter values.
 It automatically guesses the type of parameters in the order of ``int()``,